Juvenile Idiopathic Arthritis

-Rheumatoid arthritis, often called RA, is a chronic (long-standing) disease that damages and eventually destroys the joints of the body.
-The damage is caused by inflammation, a normal response of the body's immune system.
+Rheumatoid arthritis is a chronic (long-standing) disease that damages and eventually destroys the joints of the body.
+The damage is caused by inflammation, a natural response of the body's immune system that is misdirected in rheumatoid diseases.
 Arthritis means "joint inflammation."

 - The inflammation in the joints causes pain, stiffness, and swelling as well as many other symptoms.

 - The inflammation often affects other organs and systems of the body as well.

 - If the inflammation is not slowed down or stopped, it eventually destroys the affected joints and other tissues.

 Juvenile idiopathic arthritis, or juvenile arthritis, is not a single disease but a group of diseases.
 What they all have in common is chronic joint inflammation that initially affected a child prior to 16 years of age.
 Besides these common features, the juvenile arthritis diseases are very different in their symptoms, their treatments, and their outcomes.
 The term juvenile idiopathic arthritis encompasses the five main forms of childhood arthritis: pauciarticular, polyarticular, systemic, enthesitis-related, and psoriatic arthritis.
 Juvenile idiopathic arthritis was formerly referred to as juvenile rheumatoid arthritis, or JRA.
 Juvenile idiopathic arthritis is often abbreviated JIA.
 Here is an outline of the five forms of JIA: